andrewrk/zig-general-purpose-allocator/README.md

 ## Current Status

- * POSIX-only
+ * POSIX-only so far.
- * Only supports allocations less than one page of memory
+ * Most basic functionality works.
+See Roadmap below for what's left to do.
+ * Not well tested yet.

 Memory leak detection: